Table of Contents

 Usually, this is a task for professionals to do.
 But if you are confident that you can fix some minor issues then before you start repairing the first thing would be discharging the microwave capacitor.
 And following this article, you will get to know how to discharge a microwave capacitor, but safety always comes first.

-Why so much safety concerns?
+Why so many safety concerns?

 What it can do